vuejs/v2.vuejs.org/src/v2/guide/components.md

 - the name of a registered component, or
 - a component's options object

-See [this example](https://codesandbox.io/s/github/vuejs/vuejs.org/tree/master/src/v2/examples/vue-20-dynamic-components) to experiment with the full code, or [this version](https://codesandbox.io/s/github/vuejs/vuejs.org/tree/master/src/v2/examples/vue-20-dynamic-components-with-binding) for an example binding to a component's options object, instead of its registered name.
+See [this example](https://codesandbox.io/s/github/vuejs/vuejs.org/tree/master/src/v2/examples/vue-20-dynamic-components) to experiment with the full code, or [this version](https://codesandbox.io/s/github/vuejs/vuejs.org/tree/master/src/v2/examples/vue-20-dynamic-components-with-binding) for an example that demonstrates binding to a component's options object, instead of its registered name.

-Keep in mind that this attribute can be used with regular HTML elements, however they will be treated as components, which means all attributes **will be bound as DOM attributes**.
-For some properties such as `value` to work as you would expect, you will need to bind them using the [`.prop` modifier](../api/#v-bind).
+Keep in mind that this attribute can be used with regular HTML elements.
+However, they will be treated as components, which means all attributes **will be bound as DOM attributes**.
+For some properties (such as `value`) to work as you would expect, you will need to bind them using the [`.prop` modifier](../api/#v-bind).

-That's all you need to know about dynamic components for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Dynamic & Async Components](components-dynamic-async.html).
+That's all you need to know about dynamic components for now.
+But once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Dynamic & Async Components](components-dynamic-async.html).

 ## DOM Template Parsing Caveats

-Some HTML elements, such as `<ul>`, `<ol>`, `<table>` and `<select>` have restrictions on what elements can appear inside them, and some elements such as `<li>`, `<tr>`, and `<option>` can only appear inside certain other elements.
+Some HTML elements (such as `<ul>`, `<ol>`, `<table>`, and `<select>`) have restrictions on what elements can appear inside them.
+And other elements (such as `<li>`, `<tr>`, and `<option>`) can only appear inside certain other elements.

 This will lead to issues when using components with elements that have such restrictions.
 For example: